safing/docs/portmaster/guides/contribute.md

 ### Contribute to the Code

-Overall, we do welcome code contributions - but there are two things you must know before starting:
+Overall, we do welcome code contributions - but here are two things you must know before starting:

 ###### 📑 A Code License Agreement Is Sometimes Required

+Our [Code License Agreement](https://gist.github.com/Raphty/e22b3c028c7ec07d995b3882f63d7ebb) gives us full legal flexibility, which we require for our main projects.
+The openness of the code is in no way hindered by this: Anyone can still fork and do whatever they want with the code according to its license.
-Due to legal reasons, we want to keep the full rights to the code of our main projects.
-In the unlikely case where things might not work out we might want to pivot to a B2B approach where money is easier made.
-This sadly also applies to small fixes or typos.
+But if you want to change something in our main repositories we do require to keep ownership of the code.
+This also applies to small fixes or typos.

 ###### 🗣 For Anything Bigger Communication with Safing Is A Must